 Resuspension, Redistribution, and Deposition of the Deepwater Horizon Recalcitrant Hydrocarbons to Offshore Depocenters – REDIRECT

-Natural heterogeneity of bottom topography and circulation processes are key drivers transporting materials to deeper areas in the GoM by erosion and deposition of contaminated sediments beyond the surface extent of the once existing oil slick or the subsurface plumes(s).
+The natural heterogeneity of bottom topography and circulation processes are key drivers transporting materials to deeper areas in the GoM by erosion and deposition of contaminated sediments beyond the surface extent of the once existing oil slick or the subsurface plumes(s).

-The proposed research will transform our understanding of the sinks, distribution, and transport processes of sedimentary hydrocarbons by investigating the connectivity of geomorphological features (erosional channels, lee depocenters, and isolated valleys), and the sedimentological and physical oceanographic processes (resuspension, advection and re-sedimentation) affecting oil-derived hydrocarbon distribution and deposition within the BNL in the deep sea.
+The proposed research will transform our understanding of the sinks, distribution, and transport processes of sedimentary hydrocarbons by investigating the connectivity of geomorphological features (erosional channels, lee depocenters, and isolated valleys), and the sedimentological and physical oceanographic processes (resuspension, advection, and re-sedimentation) affecting oil-derived hydrocarbon distribution and deposition within the BNL in the deep sea.

 Petrocarbon content (14C) and organic geochemical analyses (aliphatics, aromatics, hopanes, and steranes) will be used to quantify the concentration and degree of weathering of hydrocarbon residues.
-Laboratory flume analyses will test the behavior of the surface layer to determine threshold current velocities necessary to re-suspend size specific particles and subsequently the behavior during transport of the resuspended material, which can be utilized in sediment transport models.
+Laboratory flume analyses will test the behavior of the surface layer to determine threshold current velocities necessary to resuspend size-specific particles and, subsequently, the behavior during transport of the resuspended material, which can be utilized in sediment transport models.
 This study will develop a spatial and temporal perspective of the MOS deposited on the seafloor to compare with the MOS projected to have formed in the water column.

 A time-series analysis of polycyclic aromatic hydrocarbons in Gulf of Mexico mesopelagic fauna

-The Gulf of Mexico (GoM) contains abundant sources of toxic organic compounds including polycyclic aromatic hydrocarbons (PAHs).
+The Gulf of Mexico (GoM) contains abundant sources of toxic organic compounds, including polycyclic aromatic hydrocarbons (PAHs).
 Due in part to the increases in the exploration of deep-marine resources in the last decade, it is likely that major PAH contamination events will occur.
 An example was the Deepwater Horizon Oil Spill (DWH) which was primarily a deep-pelagic event.
 The deep pelagic zone is by far the largest habitat in the GoM that was affected by the DWH spill.
-The DWH spill highlighted the large data gap for the deep-ocean in the GoM.
+The DWH spill highlighted the large data gap for the deep ocean in the GoM.

 Results from a collaborative effort between DEEPEND and C-IMAGE II Consortia indicate that the mesopelagic fauna incorporated DWH oil resulting in diet shifts after the spill and exposure to PAHs.
-A 10-fold increase in PAH concentrations during 2010-2011 relative to pre-spill values (2007) and a decline in 2015-2016 was observed.
-The presence and composition of elevated PAHs confirmed post-spill contamination of deep- pelagic fishes.
-PAH data will be integrated with those from population dynamics and stable isotope analysis to provide evidence for effects of oil exposure to deep-pelagic communities.
+A 10-fold increase in PAH concentrations during 2010-2011 relative to pre-spill values (2007) and a decline in 2015-2016 were observed.
+The presence and composition of elevated PAHs confirmed post-spill contamination of deep-pelagic fishes.
+PAH data will be integrated with those from population dynamics and stable isotope analysis to provide evidence for the effects of oil exposure to deep-pelagic communities.
 Analyses were conducted at the Paleoceanographic Laboratory – University of South Florida.